Moving Back to Canada from the UK

 Some foreign exchange considerations:

 - How long are you willing to keep a large amount of money in GBP, such as what you from the sale of a home, before you wish to convert some or all of it to CAD for your new life in Canada?
 The short term is uncertain.
-And if you can wait for years because you don't need the money until quite a ways down the road, the decision gets more complicated because the future relative values between the GBP and the CAD are quite uncertain as well.
+And if you can wait for years because you don't need the money until quite a ways down the road, the decision gets more complicated because the future relationship between the GBP and the CAD is quite uncertain as well.
 Trying to "time the market" for better exchange rates is a challenge even for investment experts.
 One strategy that professionals use that may be of value is to convert smaller lump sums of money at regular intervals rather than one big one.
-On average, this is a lower risk approach than trying to time the market.
+This is called "cost averaging".
+It generally is a lower risk approach than trying to time the market.

 Your ideas, considerations, and experiences?

-Canadians living in the UK considering moving back to Canada: Please share your ideas, thoughts, and experiences relating to returning to Canada from the UK.
-This is a new page and your input will really help others who are considering the move as well.
-I will post them here as help for others.
-Along with a credit to you will be a big thank you on behalf of the many people you will be helping!
+Please share your ideas, thoughts, and experiences relating to returning to Canada from the UK.
+Your input will really help others who are considering the move as well.
+A big thank you on behalf of the many people you will be helping!

 Moving Back to Canada Planner!